yukiekajita/Climate-Web-Design-Project/README.md

 ## Latitude Analysis Dashboard

-I created a visualization dashboard website using visualizations that created in a past assignment.
+I created a visualization dashboard website using visualizations using my past project (API project).

 In building this dashboard, I created individual pages for each plot and a means by which I can navigate between them.
 These pages contains the visualizations and their corresponding explanations.
-I also made a landing page (changed the file name to index.html for deploying the file to Github), a page where I can see a comparison of all of the plots, and another page where I can view the data used to build them.
+I also made a landing page (changed the file name to index.html for deploying the file to Github), a page where I can see a comparison of all of the plots, and another page where I can view the dataset that I used for the analyses.

 * Website - Opening Image (Landing page)